How To Scale IT After Getting Series A Funding For Your Startup

 There is a practical dimension that does not show up in the numbers.
 At Series A, one of your engineers is almost certainly handling IT issues for the team on top of their primary work.
 According to Nexthink research, the average employee experiences 4 IT issues per week lasting around 28 minutes each.
 At a senior engineer's loaded cost, that is an expensive use of time.
 Getting IT off their plate is one of the highest-return investments you can make from the first tranche of your raise.

-Building Your Series A Startup Network Infrastructure
+Building Your Series A IT Infrastructure: Network

 Your network is the foundation everything else runs on.
 Every device, application, and cloud service your team depends on passes through it.
-At Series A, you need infrastructure that handles your current team comfortably, scales without a rebuild through your Series B, and carries enterprise-grade security without requiring a dedicated network engineer to manage it.
+At Series A, you need Series A IT infrastructure that handles your current team comfortably, scales without a rebuild through your Series B, and carries enterprise-grade security without requiring a dedicated network engineer to manage it.

 Security and Compliance: Non-Negotiable for Series A Startup IT